haiku/website/content/guides/virtualizing/xen.md

 +++
 type = "article"
-title = "Emulating Haiku in Xen" date = "2017-12-08"
+title = "Emulating Haiku in Xen" date = "2019-12-7"
 tags = []
 +++

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
 Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.

-In this guide the Haiku operating system is being run under virtual circumstances using Fedora 27, Xen 4.9.1, and Virt-Manager, but you can use any distribution of Linux that is supported by Xen as dom0.
+In this guide the Haiku operating system is being run under virtual circumstances using Arch Linux, KVM, and Virt-Manager. but you can use any distribution of Linux that supports KVM.

 In this guide, we will be using an Anyboot image - it can be obtained [here](/get-haiku).
 Both the ISO and anyboot images are available there, do select the closest mirror to enjoy higher transfer rates.
 Verify using the checksums to make sure that the downloaded files are not corrupted as they are big files.